Parks and Recreation

 Overview

 Forsythe Park is a small 1/3 acre park located on the southern edge of downtown at the corner of Packard Street and Arch Street.
 View the Ann Arbor Parks & Nature Areas Map for location context.
 It is a convenient cut-through for students on their way to and from the University of Michigan's main campus.
 The sculpture centerpiece is called Reduce, Reuse and Recycle.
 It is created from I-beams and incorporates the water fountain as part of the piece.
 The plaza is lit, and has large trees with picnic tables and benches.
 In the corner of the park is a basketball half court.
+The paths in this park receive winter snow clearing.

 Access and Parking

 The park has multiple access points along both Packard Street and Arch Street.
-There is limited street parking available on Arch on both sides of Packard, as well as other nearby streets.
+There is limited street parking available on Arch and on both sides of Packard, as well as other nearby streets.
 Refer to posted signage regarding parking rules and restrictions.

 The park is accessible by foot and bicycle using the surrounding streets.
 Packard has sidewalks and bike lanes.
 There are no bike racks at the park.